Curb-v2/third-party-app-integration/docs/fleet-api.md

 ```

 ### `/api/<fleet>/location/<location_id>/installation`
-* Retrieves a list of installations for a given location
+* Retrieves a list of installations for a given location.
 * Response schema:
 ```json
 {